alders/mythtv-stream-hls-dash/README.md

     untested acceleration is appreciated.

 [^8]: This option is only visible in the UI when a `Cutlist` is defined
     in MythTV.
+By default the `Cutlist` is not selected (checked).

-[^9]: This option is only visible when subtitles are available in the
+[^9]: This option is only visible and checked, by default, when
-    video file.
-The language depends on the configuration in the php files.
-Adapt to your liking.
+    subtitles are available.
+Internal embedded subtitles are handled based on the user defined language preferences in the php files.
+    Alternatively, one external subtitle (.srt) is supported (no language preference check can be performed) which should have the same filename as the video.

 [^10]: Either one of the two or none at all.